Germinari1/Exploring-YOLO/README.md

-# Exploring-YOLO
+# Exploring YOLO
 This project explores YOLO, a powerful image detection algorithm that leverages CNNs.

 ## Quick start
 To run the project, you can clone this repository: